How to Find and Receive Great Bodywork

 - Books/workshops – If they’ve written a book or give workshops, check those out.
 You can see if the work fits you – often for a fraction of the cost of private sessions.

 - Hotel Spas/Healing establishments – Booking a massage at a hotel or healing office usually assures you that the bodyworker has all the proper credentials and (usually) a certain level of professionalism.
-If you are relatively new to bodywork, going to a larger establishment is probably worth the additional cost.
-Plus, they often have a hot tub, sauna, or other goodies to round out your bodily indulgence.
+If you are relatively new to massage/bodywork, going to a larger establishment is probably worth the additional cost.
+Plus, the establishment often has a hot tub, sauna, or other goodies to round out your bodily indulgence. 😉

 You may not find and exact match every time you try a new bodyworker but sometimes going to someone who doesn’t help you catalyzes clarity about what you do need, instead.

 So with all these variables, how do you find the right match for what you need, now?
 Ask questions and use your intuition!
-The list in the back of this magazine is a great place to start.
+Please be good to your body today and consider treating it to some bodywork.
 Enjoy!